railsyard/railsyardcms/README.md

 Features
 --------
 * hierarchy organized pages
+* runs on Heroku
 * multilanguage frontend and backend (actually English, Italian and German)
 * different and independent pages for each language
 * editing both from backend and directly from frontend
+* blogging features with articles and comments
+* user roles
 * reserved pages and articles
 * pretty urls and other seo-friendly features
 * drop-in themes
 * drop-in snippets plugins (using Rails Cells)
-* Rails engines support for heavy modification plugins
+* Rails mountable engines support for heavy modification plugins
-* different user roles
 * backend heavily based on drag & drop
 * built with Ruby on Rails
-* runs on Heroku

 To-do
 -----
 * at least one more public theme
-* refactoring some controllers
 * caching
-* better queries optimization - memoization
-* blogging features to be completed
-* comments on articles
-* comments moderation and akismet/captcha integration
+* comments moderation in backend
 * previews
 * a lot of documentation
 * a lot of tests